circonus/product-docs/circonus3/visualizations/time-series-builder.md

    > The available icons types are `*` (asterisk), `Bell`, `Bolt` (lightening), `Comment` (bubble), `Map Marker`, `Map Pin`, `Star`, `Tag` _(default)_, `Bomb`, `Bug`, `Exclamation circle`, `Exclamation triangle`, `Fire`, `Flag` and `Heart`.

-9. Enter the fields you wish to use in the annotation as a comma separated list.
+9. Enter the fields you wish to use in the annotation as a comma-separated list.

 10. The **Row Template** can be specified using the [mustache template language](http://mustache.github.io/mustache.5.html).
 For example: `{{field}}`.

-You can delete Annotations by clicking on the _red garbage bin_ icon in the top right hand corner of the annotations panel.
+You can delete Annotations by clicking on the _red garbage bin_ icon in the top right-hand corner of the annotations panel.

 ### Markdown